Jean Baptiste Meusnier: Meusnier's military career

 During his military career he was put in charge of coastal defences in 1791.
 Fighting the Prussians on the Rhine, he was injured during the siege of Mainz (1793) and died of his wounds.
 For his military service, his is one of the names inscribed under the Arc de Triomphe (as MEUNIER).
+The UK Antarctic Place-Names Committee named Meusnier Point after his legacy.